Spatial Knowledge Graph-Guided Multimodal Synthesis: Spatial Knowledge Graph-Guided Data Synthesis

 \subsection{Multimodal Data Synthesis}

-\paragraph{Image Data Generation.} End-to-end text-to-image generative models, such as Stable Diffusion~\cite{stable_diffusion} and Dall-E~\cite{dalle}, often encounter challenges in accurately controlling object positions and quantities.
-In contrast, layout-based diffusion models enable precise control over object placement and quantities, ensuring that the generated images closely conform to SKG.
-We employ GPT-4o to generate bounding boxes and captions under the guidance of SKG, and seamlessly incorporate these outputs into a GLIGEN-based model.
+\paragraph{Image Data Generation} We employ GPT-4o to generate bounding boxes and captions under the guidance of SKG, and seamlessly incorporate these outputs into a GLIGEN-based model.
 Recognizing that diffusion models cannot guarantee perfection in every generated image, we generate multiple images for each SKG by varying the random seed.

 Specifically, we input the intermediate representations \(E_l\) and \(T_l\) derived from \(G\) directly into \(f\) as guidance.
 Additionally, we leverage few-shot examples to instruct \(f_1\) on how to generate appropriate bounding boxes \(B_l\).